 Why Should I Join?

-Membership in PBL will enhance your leadership skills if you will just give 110% of yourself!
+Membership in PBL will enhance your leadership skills while allowing you to interact with local business leaders.

 There is nothing like the feeling derived from helping with a community service project.
 MDCC's PBL Chapter has 2-3 projects per year.

 PBL invites guest speakers who can offer insight as to what will be expected of you as a future employee.

 PBL meetings are generally held once a month.